-Absence of Governmental Support - In general, Group companies' non-deposit obligations are not guaranteed by the Turkish or any other government and there might not be any governmental or other support in the event of illiquidity or insolvency governmental or other support in certain instances due to their status, such as the Bank's financial participation Türkiye Sınai Kalkınma Bankası A.Ş. ("TSKB"), an investment and development bank that benefits from a governmental guarantee of certain loans made to it.
+Absence of Governmental Support - In general, Group companies' non-deposit obligations are not guaranteed by the Turkish or any other government and there might not be any governmental or other support in the event of illiquidity or insolvency

+The non-deposit obligations of the Group companies are generally not guaranteed or otherwise supported by the Turkish or any other government; however, some of the Bank's subsidiaries might be entitled to receive governmental or other support in certain instances due to their status, such as the Bank's financial participation Türkiye Sınai Kalkınma Bankası A.Ş. ("TSKB"), an investment and development bank that benefits from a governmental guarantee of certain loans made to it.
 While rating agencies and others have occasionally included in their analysis of certain banks a view that systemically important banks would likely be supported by the banks' home governments in times of illiquidity and/or insolvency (examples of which sovereign support have been seen, and strained, in other countries during the recent global financial crisis), this might not be the case for Turkey in general or the Group companies in particular.
 Investors in the Notes should not place any reliance upon the possibility of the Group companies being supported by any governmental or other entity at any time, including by providing liquidity or helping to maintain the Group's operations during periods of material market volatility.
 See "Turkish Regulatory Environment - The SDIF" for information on the limited government support available for the Bank's deposit obligations.